 What does it mean to put a security freeze on my credit report?

-Creditors typically won’t offer you credit if they can’t access your credit reporting file, so a freeze prevents you or others from opening accounts in your name.
+Creditors typically won't offer you credit if they can't access your credit reporting file, so a security freeze, also called a credit freeze, prevents you or others from opening accounts in your name.
 Security freezes can be useful in preventing an identity thief from opening a new credit account in your name.

 Only a limited number of entities can see your file while a freeze is in place, including:

 - Certain government entities like child support agencies

 - Companies that you've hired to monitor your credit file

 Under a federal law effective September 21, 2018, you can freeze and unfreeze your credit record for free at the three nationwide credit reporting companies – Experian, TransUnion, and Equifax.
 The federal law requiring free security freezes does not apply to someone who requests your credit report for employment, tenant-screening, or insurance purposes.
 Other credit reporting companies, for example employment or tenant screening companies, might charge a fee to place and lift a security freeze based on your state laws.